-A few years ago we decided to buy our first home.
-We used my husband’s VA loan, and we were able to find a nice house near where we were stationed at Fort Campbell.
-Having never bought a home before, the process was very new but went well, and I think having a good realtor was the main reason for that.
+A few years ago we decided to buy our first home using my husband’s VA loan.
+We were able to find a nice house near where we were stationed at Fort Campbell.
+Having never bought a home before, the process was very new but went well.
+I think having a good Realtor was the main reason for that.

 She knew the area, and she knew about VA loans.
-She had expertise in knowing where to look for houses and we felt like we could trust her.
+She knew where to look for houses and we felt like we could trust her.
 Because of all that, we were able to find the right home, make the offer, and end up with a great house that we still live in today.

-If you are interested in buying your own home, here are some tips to help you as you are looking over PCSgrades’ list of “A-Graded” Realtors.
-You always have a choice in who you go with.
-You want to find the person that will help you find what you really want in a home.
+When you are ready to buy a house, you always have a choice in who you go with.
+You want to find the right person to help you find what you really want in a home.
 Here are some tips to get you started in seeking out a good Realtor.

-When you are looking at different realtors, make sure the one you go with knows all there is to know about VA loans.
-Certain issues can slow the process down or even result in having a home rejected when using a VA loan.
-A good, knowledgeable realtor understands the issues that might hold up a home inspection.
-They can help you avoid homes that might be harder or take longer to get approved.
+When you’re looking at different realtors, make sure the one you go with understands the VA Home Loan.
+Certain issues, which can come up with the VA Loan, can slow the process down or even result in having an offer rejected.
+A good, knowledgeable Realtor can help you avoid homes that might take too long to get approved.
 If they are familiar with VA Loan details, they can let you know all your options and help you make an informed decision.

-Getting along with your realtor is a must.
-Different personalities don’t always work well together so during the interview process make sure you can get along with the person who is going to help you find your new home.
+Getting along with your Realtor is a must.
+Different personalities don’t always work well together.
+During the interview process, try to get to know the Realtor and their personality.
 Find out which ways they prefer to communicate with clients, and ask if they can accommodate requests like virtual video tours, home shopping from a different time zone, a Power of Attorney, etc. Your experience will be a lot more enjoyable, and you won’t feel pressured to buy a home you don’t really want.
 This article explains how to tell if you have a good connection with an agent.

 Find a listener